jshimkoski/shimmy-grid/README.md

 Q: How is push/pull calculated?

 A: Pushed/pulled columns are moved left or right based on their closest parent element's width.
+Push/pull is disabled when a grid/row is in a responsive state.

 ##Additional Info